 “Well, not that great, but fixable.
 That was Mike’s case.
-My case is still in my truck.”
-Pivoting in his seat, Ray carefully place his vintage Martin in the back seat.
+My case is still in the truck.”
+Pivoting in his seat, Ray carefully placed his vintage Martin in the back seat.
 As he pulled the seatbelt across his exhausted body he began to sag, his chin almost to his chest.
 Then, with a self-conscious glance at Doreen, he snapped himself upright.
 “OK, let’s go over to the hospital and see how Mike is.”
 It surprised them both that he even cared.

 “What do you think’s going to happen to Carol?” she asked, merging into the light traffic on East Main.

 “Dobbs thinks she’s going to claim Mike kidnapped her or something, I don’t know.
 But he told me if there’s a trial, I’ll probably have to testify in San Berdo.” so I’m not supposed to go on any long vacations.”
 He shook his head and chuckled softly to himself.